Skip to main content

 • In the 2021 year onwards in the “Government Subsidies” box.

-For 2022 income tax returns, receiving a wage or leave subsidy will no longer be a requirement for filing an IR3.
+For 2022 income tax returns, receiving a wage or leave subsidy is no longer a requirement for filing an IR3.
 The wage and leave subsidy payments related to Covid-19 will be included on individual income tax assessments in the government subsidies box.
 You will still need to file an IR3 if you have other income that requires an IR3 return to be filed.
 If required to file an IR3, the wage and leave subsidies will pre-populate to the government subsidies box of the IR3 return.

 You can find examples of various scenarios applying to self-employed persons and other individuals in Accounting for the wage subsidy - IR1251.